kubedb/docs/docs/guides/redis/clustering/redis-cluster.md

 Now, you can connect to this database using the service using the credentials.
 ## Check Cluster Scenario

 The operator creates a cluster according to the newly created `Redis` object.
-This cluster has 3 masters and one replica per master.
+This cluster has 3 shards and one replica per shard.
 And every node in the cluster is responsible for a subset of the total **16384** hash slots.

 ```bash
 # first list the redis pods list